 Don’t make the mistake of inviting strangers to your home to see the snowmobile you’re selling.
 The first thing they will do is to look around and see where you live and the things you have that you would like visitors to know you have.
 Remember, this is a total stranger coming into your home.
 For all you know, they could simply be casing your home and planning on coming back two night later to steal you blind.

-Agree on meeting in a public area that’s convenient to both you and the potential buyer.
+Agree on meeting in a public area that’s convenient for both you and the potential buyer.
 Make sure it’s a comfortable location and not too noisy or distracting so you can negotiate the deal.

 Price your snowmobile reasonably

 Look around on various websites for prices that are being asked for similar sleds to yours.
 Remember that the prices advertised are asking prices and not necessarily what the seller will get for the sled in the final agreement.
-Check with local dealers use online trade appraisal tools to get a average price of what your snowmobile is worth.
+Check with local dealers to use online trade appraisal tools to get an average price of what your snowmobile is worth.